opendata-swiss/dcat_ap_ch/README.md

-# DCAT-AP-CH
+# DCAT-AP CH

-This github repo is intended to prepare the further development of DCAT-AP-CH by providing a definition area for all its documents.
+This github repo is intended to prepare the further development of DCAT-AP CH by providing a definition area for all its documents.
 The defintion area is availabe at https://www.dcat-ap.ch/

 ## Dependecy to W3C